binder-examples/octave/README.md

-# statistics-resampling online in JupyterLab Notebook
+# statistics-resampling online in a JupyterLab Notebook

 Try the statistics-resampling package online in a JupyterLab Notebook with an GNU Octave kernel using Binder.